-So what’s the big deal about business reviews and review sites?
-Well, more than 93% of consumers take online reviews into account when making their purchase decisions.
-Businesses are told to get more reviews on review websites to keep attracting new customers.
-And, as consumers, we are constantly being asked to leave a review for almost every transaction we complete.
+So what’s the big deal about business reviews and review websites?
+Why is everyone looking for the best review sites to list on?
+Well, more than 93 percent of consumers take online reviews into account when making their purchase decisions.
+Having business listings on the best review sites can help you make more sales.
+Businesses are told to get more online reviews on the best review websites to keep attracting new customers.
+And, as consumers, we are constantly being asked to leave an online review for almost every transaction we complete.

-Two big reasons why reviews on review sites are kind of a big deal
+Two big reasons why online reviews on the best review websites are kind of a big deal

-Online reviews are no joke (as much as there are endlessly hilarious and entertaining reviews out there).
-That means the top review sites are something for businesses to take note of.
+Website reviews are no joke (as much as there are endlessly hilarious and entertaining online reviews out there).
+That means the best review websites are something for businesses to take note of.

-Businesses are often afraid to manage customer reviews on business review sites as they don’t want to end up in one of these situations:
+Businesses are often afraid to manage online customer reviews on business review websites as they don’t want to end up in one of these situations:

 - receiving zero recent online business reviews